bioinformaticsdotca/Genomic_Epi_2017/module6/module6.md

 Let’s look at the generated text report from Kraken-report by opening a web browser on your laptop, and navigate to http://cbwXX.dyndns.info/, where XX is your student ID.
 You should be able to find the file in the following directory hierarchy ~/workspace/modules6/ex1/ and open file final_report.txt

 Now that the Kraken report is easier to understand and interpret than the previous output we generated from Kraken, it is still not as interactive as it could be.
+Documentation for kraken-report available [here](https://ccb.jhu.edu/software/kraken/MANUAL.html#sample-reports)

 That is where Krona comes in; Krona generates an interactive html web page that allows hierarchical data to be explored with zooming, multi-layered pie charts and other added features.